 - Risk Management Consultant

 - Insurance Agent

-The RMI minor serves to enhance many existing business majors including accounting, business administration, business information systems, management and marketing.
+The Insurance minor serves to enhance many existing business majors including accounting, business administration, business information systems, management and marketing.
 The minor also complements many non-business majors such as mathematics, statistics, communications and psychology.

 Insurance Day (I-Day)

 Organized by the College of Business and its RMI program, Insurance Day (I-Day) is one of the South’s largest insurance conferences.
 For over 30 years, this continuing education program annually attracts hundreds of insurance and other professionals from all over the Southeast for sessions focused on current industry issues.
 I-Day attendees may earn up to 12 CE hours, including three hours in ethics.

 RMI students may qualify for more than 20 scholarships a year!
 For more information, contact Martha Galloway.

 - Clifford D. Dalton Memorial Endowed Scholarship